 Area(s) of Expertise: Music in Silent-Era Film Exhibition, Community Singing, Music in WWI, Tin Pan Alley, Appalachian Music

 Dr. Esther Morgan-Ellis studies and writes about participatory music-making practices of the past and present.
-Her historical work on the American community singing movement is represented in the monograph Everybody Sing!
-Community Singing in the American Picture Palace (2018), the edited collection Critical Approaches to Musical Meaning (2022), and journal articles for Musical Quarterly, American Music, Journal of the Society for American Music, and Journal of Historical Research in Music Education.
-She has also published studies of contemporary participatory practices including old-time revivalism (Bulletin of the Council for Research in Music Education), hymn singing (Journal of Music, Health, and Wellbeing), and Sacred Harp singing (Frontiers in Psychology, International Journal of Community Music).
-She is currently co-editing the Oxford Handbook of Community Singing.
+Her historical work on the US community singing movement is represented in the monograph Everybody Sing!
+Community Singing in the American Picture Palace (2018), the edited collection Musical Meaning and Interpretation (2024), and journal articles for Musical Quarterly, Music & Letters, American Music, Journal of the Society for American Music, and Journal of Historical Research in Music Education.
+She has also published studies of contemporary participatory practices including old-time revivalism (Bulletin of the Council for Research in Music Education, Journal of Music, Technology and Education), hymn singing (Journal of Music, Health, and Well-being), and Sacred Harp singing (Frontiers in Psychology, International Journal of Community Music).
+She recently coedited the Oxford Handbook of Community Singing.

 Dr. Morgan-Ellis is also active in the field of music history pedagogy.
-She is editor/lead author of Resonances: Engaging Music in Its Cultural Context (2020), an open-access music appreciation textbook used around the world, and author of three chapters on Appalachian music for Accessible Appalachia: An Open-Access, Introductory Textbook in Appalachian Studies (2022).
-Her writing appears frequently in Journal of Music History Pedagogy, and she is currently editing a volume titled Crossover, Exchange, Appropriation: Navigating Stylistic Boundaries in the Music History Classroom for Routledge.
+She is editor/lead author of Resonances: Engaging Music in Its Cultural Context (2020), an open-access music appreciation textbook used around the world, and author of three chapters on Appalachian music for Accessible Appalachia: An Open-Access, Introductory Textbook in Appalachian Studies (2024).
+Her writing appears frequently in Journal of Music History Pedagogy, and she edited the volume Navigating Stylistic Boundaries in the Music History Classroom: Crossover, Exchange, Appropriation (2024) for Routledge.

 Dr. Morgan-Ellis is a professional cellist and appears regularly with regional orchestras.
 She is also active as a fiddler and fiddle teacher.
-She is President of the Georgia Pick & Bow Traditional Music School and teaches with Pick & Bow and the Alabama Folk School.
-At UNG she teaches music history, world music, music in Appalachia, and music appreciation, and she directs the orchestra in Dahlonega.
+She is President of the Georgia Pick & Bow Traditional Music School and teaches with Pick & Bow, the Alabama Folk School, and the John C. Campbell Folk School.
+At UNG she teaches music history, world music, music in Appalachia, music appreciation, and old-time string band, and she directs the orchestra in Dahlonega.

-Forthcoming: Oxford Handbook of Community Singing.
+Oxford Handbook of Community Singing.
 Co-edited with Kay Norton.
-New York City: Oxford University Press, 2023.
+New York City: Oxford University Press, 2024.

 Resonances: Engaging Music in Its Cultural Context.
 Editor and lead author.
 Dahlonega, GA: University of North Georgia Press, 2020.

-Forthcoming: “Meditated Community Singing.”
+“Meditated Community Singing.”
 In Oxford Handbook of Community Singing, ed.
 Esther M. Morgan-Ellis and Kay Norton.
-New York City: Oxford University Press, 2023.
+New York City: Oxford University Press, 2024.

-Forthcoming: “A Century of Singing Along to Stephen Foster.”
-In Critical Approaches to Musical Meaning, ed.
+“A Century of Singing Along to Stephen Foster.”
+In Musical Meaning and Interpretation: Perspectives, Reflections, Critique, ed.
 Jason Geary, Seth Monahan, and Michael Puri.
-Oxford University Press, 2022.
+New York City: Oxford University Press, 2024.

 “Non-participation in online Sacred Harp singing during the COVID-19 pandemic.”
 International Journal of Community Music.
 Volume 14, Number 2-3.
 2021.
 Pages 223-244.